dshifflet/PeerJS_PlanningPoker/readme.md

 ## PROBLEMS
 * Only works right with Firefox and Chrome
 * If using Chrome keep the game in it's own window.
 No neighbor tabs.
-If you change focus to tab in the same window the game is hosted in, you will not get updates.
+If you change focus to a tab in the same window the game is hosted in...
+You will not get updates.

 ## What it looks like
 ![alt text](https://raw.githubusercontent.com/dshifflet/PeerJS_PlanningPoker/master/imgs/screenshot.png "Example Screen Shot")